Transform Your Sleep Sanctuary: Light Blue Bedroom Accessories That Instantly Calm Your Mind

 Optimize Your Sleep Cycle to Wake Up Refreshed

-Do you ever wake up feeling totally wiped out, even after a full night of sleep?
-Or maybe some mornings you bounce out of bed, while others feel like you’re dragging yourself through molasses.
+Ever wake up feeling like a zombie, even after a full night’s sleep?
+Or maybe some mornings you spring out of bed, and others feel like you’re wading through molasses.
 Sound familiar?
-The secret may not be how long you’re sleeping—but how well you’re syncing with your natural sleep cycle.
+The real trick to waking up refreshed may not be the number of hours you’re sleeping—it’s how well you’re syncing with your body’s natural rhythm.

 What Is a Sleep Cycle?
-(And Why It Matters for Energy)
+(And Why It Matters)

-A sleep cycle is the rhythm your brain and body follow each night.
-Each one lasts about 90 minutes and includes four stages:
+A sleep cycle is like your body’s overnight playlist.
+Each cycle lasts about 90 minutes and includes four unique stages:

 Related read: The Science of Sleep: 10 Proven Ways to Fall Asleep Faster & Wake Up Energized

-• Waking up during REM Sleep: You might feel mentally foggy and disoriented.
+• Wake up during Deep Sleep: You feel foggy and slow.

 Pro tip: Sleep Like a Pro: 10 Proven Hacks for the Deepest Sleep of Your Life